 Freezing cranberries is easy.
 This method makes sure the individual cranberries remain loose in the freezer bag or container rather than clump together.
 That's important because it allows you to take out the exact amount of cranberries you'll need for a recipe.

 - Rinse the cranberries under cold water and let them drain in a colander.

-- Sort through the cranberries and remove any that are shriveled, mushy, or green.
-Compost or discard those.
-Also, pick out and get rid of any stems.
+- Sort through the cranberries.
+Remove and compost or discard any that are shriveled, mushy, or green.
+At the same time, pick out and get rid of any stems.

 - Spread the cranberries out on a dishtowel and let them air dry for about 15 minutes.

 - Spread the cranberries in a single layer on a baking sheet, jelly roll pan, or similar dish.
 Use one with sides to ensure they don't roll off onto the floor or while in the freezer.

 - Put the cranberries in the freezer, uncovered, for 2 to 8 hours.
 They may not fully freeze in less than 2 hours; they will get freezer burn if you leave them in longer than 8 hours.